 Ice fishing has become increasingly popular over the past 15 years because of many technological improvements.
-Still, ice fishing can be work and a bit mystifying for those who haven't ventured out.
+Still, ice fishing can be mystifying for those who haven't ventured out.

 There are inherent dangers - changing ice conditions, propane heater carbon monoxide concerns, etc. – so it's best to learn about them from an experienced angler.
 A smart move is to learn from someone you trust and who knows ice fishing.

 I want to catch …